IBM-Cloud/terraform-provider-ibm/website/docs/r/container_vpc_worker.html.markdown

 ## Argument reference
 Review the argument references that you can specify for your resource.

-- `name` - (Required, Forces new resource, String) The name or ID of the cluster.
+- `clusrer_name` - (Required, Forces new resource, String) The name or ID of the cluster.
 - `replace_worker` - (Required, Forces new resource, String) The ID of the worker that needs to be replaced.
 - `resource_group_id` - (Optional, Forces new resource, String) The ID of the resource group.
 To retrieve the ID, run `ibmcloud resource groups` or use the `ibm_resource_group` data source.
 If no value is provided, the `default` resource group is used.
 - `check_ptx_status` - (Optional, Forces new resource, String) Boolean value to check the status of Portworx on the replaced worker instance.
 By default, this variable is set as `true`.